 Sigenergy Unveils Sigenagent, The First All-Domain AI Agent For The Renewable Energy Industry

-SHANGHAI, May 29, 2026 (GLOBE NEWSWIRE) -- Sigenergy today introduced SigenAgent, the energy industry's first all-domain AI agent, fundamentally changing how households and businesses interact with renewable energy.
+SHANGHAI, May 29, 2026 - (ACN Newswire) - Sigenergy today introduced SigenAgent, the energy industry's first all-domain AI agent, fundamentally changing how households and businesses interact with renewable energy.

 Unveiled during the company's "AI in All" event, SigenAgent elevates solar-and-storage hardware from basic, reactive equipment into autonomous, goal-driven systems.